FLASH SALES: discover new varieties on offer every week!

 • Exposure Sun, partial shade

-The Liriodendron tulipifera or Tulip Tree is a large deciduous tree from the Magnoliaceae family, native to the central-western and eastern United States, where it grows spontaneously along waterways and on mountain slopes.
+The Liriodendron tulipifera or Tulip tree is a large deciduous tree of the family Magnoliaceae, native to the central-west and eastern United States where it grows naturally along riverbanks and on mountain slopes.

-The genus contains only two species, including Liriodendron tulipifera, which has given rise to several varieties, such as Liriodendron tulipifera ‘Fastigiata’, which differs from the typical species by its fastigiate, narrower habit, and Liriodendron chinensis, or Chinese Tulip Tree, which is smaller and less hardy than the Tulip Tree.
+The genus contains only two species, among them Liriodendron tulipifera, which has given rise to some cultivars such as Liriodendron tulipifera ‘Fastigiata’, distinguished from the typical species by its more upright, narrower habit, and Liriodendron chinensis, or Chinese tulip tree, smaller and less hardy than the American species.

-Anchored by a deep taproot, the Tulip Tree forms a majestic tree with a straight trunk and a columnar habit, its branches spreading into a conical crown that broadens over time.
-In the case of Liriodendron tulipifera ‘Fastigiata’, the crown is narrower, and the branches are almost parallel to the trunk.
-Taller than wide, it can reach 50 m in height with a trunk diameter of 2 to 3 m in its natural habitat.
+Anchored by a deep taproot, the Tulip tree forms a majestic tree with a straight trunk and a columnar habit whose branches unfold into a conical crown that broadens with age.
+In Liriodendron tulipifera ‘Fastigiata’, the crown is narrower and branches are almost parallel to the trunk.
+Taller than broad, it can reach 50 m with a trunk 2–3 m in diameter in its natural environment.

-In our gardens, its adult size will be limited to 15 to 25 m in height and about 15 m in width.
-Its growth is rapid, especially in the first few years after planting, then sometimes slows to the point of appearing stagnant, but its longevity is exceptional; the Tulip Tree can live for nearly 500 years.
+In gardens, adult height is usually limited to 15–25 m with a spread of about 15 m.
+Growth is rapid, especially during first years after planting, then may slow to appear stagnant, but longevity is exceptional; the Tulip tree can live for nearly 500 years.

-The bark is smooth and grey-orange when the tree is young, then darkens and cracks with age, which has led to this tree being commonly referred to as “yellow wood.”
+Bark is smooth and grey-orange when young, then darkens and fissures with age, which earned the tree the common name “yellow poplar”.

 tulip tree